Lasercake/Lasercake/DEVELOPER_README.markdown

 are using system Boost) to have more than one C++ runtime in the same executable.

+Then `cpack -G DragNDrop` to create a DMG containing the .app (in a version that should start on other users' systems), a README, and an alias to /Applications for the user.

 ### packaging ###

 TODO: look into CPack